sysrpl/Codebot.Raspberry/README.md

 chmod 600 authorized_keys
 ```

-Your Linux machine can then temporarily connect to you Pi using ssh with password authentication and enabled sshfs for secure file transfers.
-Where ``1.2.3.4`` is used substitute it the ip address of your Pi:
+On your Linux machine temporarily connect to you rPi using ssh with password authentication and enabled sshfs for secure file transfers.
+Where you see ``1.2.3.4`` substitute it the ip address of your Pi:

 ```console
 # go to you home folder and install the tool for sshfs